Professor Fabio Cuzzolin (pronounced: 'Kootzoleen') was born in Jesolo, Italy.

-He is the author of 74 peer-reviewed publications, published or under review, including two monographs, an edited Springer LNCS volume, 3 book chapters, 12 journals (+8u/r), 9 chapters in collections.
+Fabio is the author of some 100+ peer-reviewed publications, published or under review, including two monographs, an edited Springer LNCS volume, 3 book chapters, 21 journals, 9 chapters in collections.

-He won awards for Best Paper at PRICAI'08, Best Poster at the ISIPTA'11 Symposium on Imprecise Probabilities, Best Poster at the 2012 INRIA Summer School on Machine Learning and Visual Recognition, and was short-listed for prizes at the ECSQARU'11 and BMVC12 conferences, where he was given the Outstanding Reviewer Award.
+He won awards for Best Paper at PRICAI'08, Poster Prize at the ISIPTA'11 Symposium on Imprecise Probabilities, Best Poster at the 2012 INRIA Summer School on Machine Learning and Visual Recognition, and was short-listed for prizes at the ECSQARU'11 and BMVC12 conferences, where he was given the Outstanding Reviewer Award.
 His student student Suman Saha won the reading group prize at the 2015 International Computer Vision Summer School (ICVSS).
 His team, led by student Gurkirt Singh, won 2nd place in the 2016 CVPR ActivityNet action detection challenge, and again at the latest Charades CVPR 2017 challenge, in partnership with Disney Research.
 Professor Cuzzolin has recently given tutorials at top conferences in Artificial Intelligence, including UAI 2015 and IJCAI 2016, as well as Harvard University Department of Statistics and Seoul National University.

-Dr Cuzzolin is Associate Editor of the IEEE Transactions of Fuzzy Systems, the top journal in Computer Science by 2015 impact factor, Guest Editor for the International Journal of Approximate Reasoning, AE for “IEEE Transactions on Systems, Man, and Cybernetics C", Guest Editor for “Information Fusion", and collaborates as a reviewer with several other journals in both computer vision and imprecise probabilities, such as: Artificial Intelligence, the IEEE Transactions on Systems, Man, and Cybernetics - part B, the IEEE Transactions on Fuzzy Systems, Computer Vision and Image Understanding, Information Sciences, the Journal of Risk and Reliability; the International Journal on Uncertainty, Fuzziness, and Knowledge-Based Systems, Image and Vision Computing, the Annals of Operations Research.
+Professor Cuzzolin was Associate Editor of the IEEE Transactions of Fuzzy Systems, the top journal in Computer Science by 2015 impact factor, Guest Editor for the International Journal of Approximate Reasoning, AE for “IEEE Transactions on Systems, Man, and Cybernetics C", Guest Editor for “Information Fusion", and collaborates as a reviewer with many other journals in both computer vision and imprecise probabilities, such as: IEEE Transactions on PAMI, Artificial Intelligence, the IEEE Transactions on Systems, Man, and Cybernetics - part B, the IEEE Transactions on Fuzzy Systems, Computer Vision and Image Understanding, Information Sciences, the Journal of Risk and Reliability; the International Journal on Uncertainty, Fuzziness, and Knowledge-Based Systems, Image and Vision Computing, the Annals of Operations Research.

-He is a member of IEEE, the British Machine Vision Association, the Society for Imprecise Probabilities and Their Applications, and a member of the Board of Directors of the Belief Functions and Applications Society (BFAS).
+Fabio is a member of IEEE, the British Machine Vision Association, the Society for Imprecise Probabilities and Their Applications, and a three-term member of the Board of Directors of the Belief Functions and Applications Society (BFAS).